amyspark-ng/clickery-hexagon/LOG.md

 - balance powerups they are TOOOO FUCKING OP TOOK ME 5 MINUTES REACH 70 MILLIONS

 <!-- code -->
+- clicking an upgrade and then trying to hover the hexagon but it doesn't hover
+	* it's only when it fucking pleases
+- make exclamation have the same opacity as the obj
+- why do achivements come in 2
+- why do all achievements say this achievement is a secret
+- fullscreen checkbox doesn't listen for fullscreen change
 - update extra window minibuttons to work with insideWindowHover
 	* also the stuff that uses endHover when dropping on cursor exit canvas
 - what happens when minibutton releasedrop endhoverfunction what